 Public Comment Summary: 22 members of the public spoke.
 Many had concerns regarding the potential negative impacts the project could have on existing residents' taxes, existing roads and other public services, the rural character of the area, and the fact that very little detail regarding exactly where and what type of development can occur is required at this point in the application process.
-All public comments are included in the attached Public Meeting Comment Summary (Exhibit B).
+All public comments are included in the attached Public Meeting Comment Summary (Exhibit C).
 The meeting was also recorded (video and audio).
+Exhibit E contains responses from MWV/WestRock to the questions asked by the public at the meeting/workshop.